 Choosing the right size is only half the battle in obtaining an optimal fit.
 Every body is different, but thankfully most backpacking packs come with a range of adjustments so you can effectively dial in fit.
 The first step—whether you’re trying a backpack on at the store or fitting it at home—is to make sure it’s loaded down with 15-20 pounds to simulate a realistic load.
 Second, make sure all straps (hipbelt, shoulder straps, load lifters) are loosened.
 Then, with the backpack on, start at the bottom and work your way up as follows:

 Once you’ve put your pack on and properly fit it to your body, you’ll want to see if it needs further adjustment.
 After all, just because you bought the right size doesn’t mean it will fit perfectly out of the box.
 Thankfully, most packs come with adjustable torso lengths and hipbelts that can be tweaked based on your specific body type.
+Granite Gear’s Blaze 60, for instance, boasts a Velcro-based system that allows you to tweak the torso length and shorten or extend the waist belt from 26 all the way up to 42 inches.
 We highly recommend buying a pack with these features, especially if you’re eyeing a one-size-fits-all pack or one without an interchangeable hipbelt.